zodman/fl-pkgs-web/README.md

   - install: a group of labels that are usually installed together to create a foresight release.
 For example foresight.rpath.org@fl:2 and foresight.rpath.org@fl:2-kernel.

+* issues:
+  - userspace-kernel-firmware is available on both 2-qa and 2-qa-kernel.
+Not sure how to handle it.